shubhamkalsait/on-cdec-b19/kubernetes/README.md

 Create a cluster - control plane

 ## Kubernetes Objects
-- Pod - Smallest deployable entity of the
+- Pod - Smallest deployable entity of the k8s.
+Wrapper around the container
+- Service -